 Friday morning, with the party looming in the back of my mind, we went to Jack’s first physical therapy session.
 They don’t mess around, when it comes to rehab, ‘get moving’ is their mantra.
 To suddenly have a “special needs” life style, can be a bit daunting, especially if you live alone in a new city.
 I think Jack was a bit overwhelmed.

 The brunch was now less than 24 hours away.
 The rearranging of the furniture to accommodate Jack’s crutches had ignited my decorating gene and was proving to be a great motivator for an evening trip to Linen and Things, Pier One and Whole Foods.

 By Saturday we were ready to receive our guests.
 It was a push, but the results were worth it.
 Jack’s apartment looked welcoming and homey, and I got to meet his friends.
 The social interaction boosted Jack’s spirits.
 So much so, that after an afternoon nap, we hobbled off to see a movie.

 My flight home was Sunday.
-At daybreak I scurried about everything possible to make Jack’s next week manageable.
+At daybreak I scurried about the apartment, trying to make Jack’s next week as manageable as possible.
 When it was time to leave, I was again filled with emotion.

 At the door, I kissed his unshaven face, smelled his familiar scent and hurriedly walked off, lest I cry.
 As I loaded my bag into Uber, I glanced back to see a 6 foot tall man, dependent upon crutches, standing in the doorway of his tiny apartment.
 It seared into my memory.
 Just like five days before, I’m not worried, just emotional.
 He’ll be fine.